-Primary research is defined as a methodology used by researchers to collect data directly, rather than depending on data collected from previously done research.
+Primary research is a methodology researchers use to collect data directly rather than depending on data collected from previously done research.
 Technically, they “own” the data.
 Primary research is solely carried out to address a certain problem, which requires in-depth analysis.

 There are two forms of research: